opencast/opencast.github.io/community.md

 {% include fullsizebox.html
 title="Communication"
-description="Find out how to contact the project, how to get support from the community, and how to get involved in the project.
-[Read more...](communication)" image="assets/img/communication_03.png" linkurl="communication" align="right"
+description="Find out how to contact the project, how to get support from the community, and [how to get involved in the project](communication)." image="assets/img/communication_03.png" linkurl="communication" align="right"